gabrahamastro/binary_stars_project/README.md

 This project was completed with the guidance, help, advice and many useful resources provided by [Pierre Maxted](https://www.astro.keele.ac.uk/pflm/).

+## Licence

+Please note that these works are under copyleft licenses (details in the `LICENCE.md` files within the respective folders).

 ## Workflow
 The following are files in the `code` directory:
 1. `master_notebook_TESS.ipynb`: Used to download TESS data, remove bad data, detrend and save in a format to be used in [`jktebop`](https://www.astro.keele.ac.uk/jkt/codes/jktebop.html), task 3.